 Professional Standards at the NNA

 When you’re thinking about embarking on a training course, the General Naturopathic Council has this advice: “Be wary of courses where there are no direct contact hours.
 Webinars and e-learning aren’t the same as direct contact.
 Major insurance companies won’t provide cover for such courses.”
 Balens insurance tell us “We always advise clients that we do not cover courses that are purely distance learning and if their course included any practical hours or if they went on to take a practical course, we ask for details and how they were deemed competent to practice.”
 Well-Being Insurance say: “From an insurance perspective underwriters regard all complementary therapies as a practical skill.
-In view of this it is a requirement that insurance applicants can demonstrate that their training undertaken includes mandatory practical elements to the course involving face to face interaction with a course tutor.”
+In view of this it is a requirement that insurance applicants can demonstrate that their training undertaken includes mandatory practical elements (supervised clinical practice) to the course involving face to face interaction with a course tutor.”

 Full members of the NNA agree to practice in accordance with the National Occupational Standards and must comply with the NNA’s Codes of Professional Practice and Ethics.
 Please click here to follow a link to the National Occupational Standards.
 The relevant NOS are numbered CNH 1, 2, 8 and 9.